jackamsterdam/MASTER-TEMPLATE-React-Node.js-mySQL-/README.md

-# This is only a template to start a new project.
-•	Using React, Node and MySQL
+# This is only a template to start a new project using React, Node and MySQL

 # If you want to run this code on your local machine follow these instructions:
 ## If you had issues running the program or you enjoyed my project please contact me on Linkedin: https://www.linkedin.com/in/jack-amsterdam/